sadhana36/cad-drawing-diff-tool/README.md

-# CAD Blueprint Comparison Tool
+##CAD Blueprint Comparison Tool

-## Overview
+##Overview
 This project is a CAD drawing comparison tool designed to detect structural differences between two engineering drawings.
 It was inspired by real-world exposure to building system layouts during my internship at L&T.

-## Problem
+##Problem
 Pixel-based comparison methods fail for CAD drawings due to:
 * alignment issues
 * repetitive patterns (grids, symbols)
 * differences in drawing styles

-## Approach

-The project pivots from image comparison to **geometry-level analysis** using DXF files.
+##Approach
+The project explores moving beyond image-based comparison toward structure-aware analysis of CAD data.

-Key idea:
+##Key idea:

-* The approach shifts from raster comparison to vector-level analysis, where CAD entities (lines, arcs, polylines) are extracted and compared structurally.
+Instead of comparing raw pixels, the focus is on understanding and comparing the underlying structure of drawings.

-## Current Progress
+##Current Progress
 * Image-based comparison using OpenCV (initial approach)
 * Identified limitations with alignment and accuracy
-* Transitioning to DXF-based comparison using `ezdxf`
+* Exploring more robust approaches for structure-level comparison

-## Planned Features
+* Planned Features

-* Layer-by-layer comparison
+* Layer-aware comparison
-* Detection of added / removed / modified entities
+* Detection of added / removed / modified elements
-* Visualization of differences
+*Visualization of structural differences

-## Tech Stack
+##Tech Stack
 * Python
 * OpenCV
-* ezdxf

-## Status
+##Status

-Actively developing — transitioning from image-based comparison to DXF-based structural analysis
+Actively developing — evolving from image-based comparison toward more robust structural analysis approaches

-## Limitations
+##Limitations

-- Current implementation does not handle rotated or scaled drawings
+* Current implementation does not handle rotated or scaled drawings
-- Entity matching is basic and not tolerance-aware yet
+* Matching logic is still basic and not tolerance-aware
-- Complex blocks and nested structures are not fully supported
+* Complex structures are not fully supported yet

-## Author
+##Author
 ~Sadhana K